 We are committed to being a conscious and responsible fashion business

-Peony Rice aims to be a business that believes in the fair treatment of people, resources and the environment.
+Peony Rice is a business that believes in the fair treatment of people, resources and the environment.
 Our collections should be regenerative by design.
-Each piece has been thoughtfully created from the design stage to being skilfully crafted from high quality and carefully sourced fabrics.
-Each piece is designed and crafted to be a modern fashion classics, which are to become timeless wardrobe investments.
-We want to put your mind at rest that we have made your garments in the best possible way for you and the earth.
+Every piece has been thoughtfully created from the design stage to being skilfully crafted from high quality and carefully sourced fabrics.
+Each piece is designed and crafted to be modern fashion classics, which become timeless wardrobe investments.
+Be at ease that we have made your garments in the best possible way for the earth and you.

 We are conscious that we want the designs to be made in the right way